sbareh/git-real/README.txt

 This is a readme.txt file.
 Created on January 12th 2018
-- modified twice on Jan 12th.
+- modified three times on Jan 12th.